April 27

 In short, you have to do your research.

-Portable induction cooktops are a particularly complex and difficult product to understand, much less give recommendations on.
+Portable induction cooktops are a complex and difficult product to understand, much less give recommendations on.
 There are thousands of different models on the market, all with different performance claims in a huge price range.
-It requires a lot of research to know what to look for, and to figure out what makes one induction burner a better choice than another.
+It requires a lot of research to know what to look for, and to figure out what makes one induction burner better than another.

 back to top